Preparing For Swim Camp

 How do I prepare for the training?

-We expect that you have some positive exposure to the Total Immersion method before coming to our camp.
+We expect that you have some positive exposure to the our method before coming to our camp.
 It is our expectation to teach eager and open-minded students.
-If you have doubts about its appropriateness for you we recommend that you first study the official materials (books and video), and better yet, seek out a private lesson with a certified TI Coach before deciding to attend one of our camps and taking this expense.
+If you have doubts about its appropriateness for you, we recommend that you first view our Introductory Video, and better yet, seek out a private lesson with a one of our coaches before deciding to attend one of our camps and taking this expense.

-However, if you are new to TI and eager to learn, we are ready to teach you from the beginning in the Introductory camps.
+However, if you are new to technical training and eager to learn, we are ready to teach you from the beginning in the Introductory camps.
 The calm (morning) Mediterranean Sea provides us with ideal (sometimes better-than-pool) conditions for teaching.

 - Comfort & Confidence (beginner)